 June marks the 150th anniversary of Wisconsin native son and pioneering architect Frank Lloyd Wright’s birthday.
 Our neighbor to the north is home to 45 Wright-designed structures, the most in any state.
-So how better to celebrate the Prairie school maestro’s sesquicentennial than to take in seven highlights (six Wright notables, plus one exhibit)—doable in a weekend, with overnight stays in Milwaukee and Madison.
+So how better to celebrate the Prairie school maestro’s sesquicentennial than to take in seven Wisconsin highlights (six Wright notables, plus one exhibit)—doable in a weekend, with overnight stays in Milwaukee and Madison.

 Click the map above to see it full-size.

 Wyoming Valley School Cultural Arts Center

 Through November, tour Wright’s only school project, a nonprofit arts center built in 1957 as an homage to his mother (a former kindergarten teacher).

 Wright lived here for 48 years, even after his mistress and half a dozen others were killed by a servant who set fire to the original home in 1914.
 Today you can roam the 800-acre campus and rebuilt structure with drinks and hors d’oeuvres at twilight ($100).

 As a member (and son of two founders) of the First Unitarian Society, Wright accepted this commission when he was 80.
 Tours of the church, with its striking prow-style copper roof, are free on Sundays.

 Construction of Wright’s “dream civic center,” conceived in 1938, was defeated by a single vote.
 Thanks to referendums, it was completed in 1997 on the eastern side of Madison’s isthmus.
 Tours are $5.